fatfreecrm/ffcrm_merge/README.md

 # Fat Free CRM - Merge Contacts and Accounts

-This plugin provides functionality to merge duplicate contacts and accounts for FatFreeCRM.
+This plugin provides functionality to merge duplicate contacts and accounts for FatFreeCrm.
 It is also possible to extend it to merge other entities.

 ## Usage